 Oats have some unique ingredients — in particular, the soluble fiber beta-glucan and antioxidants called avenanthramides.

 Are you ready to enjoy your new delicious breakfast recipe?
 Here are the simple ingredients you’re going to need:

-- 1/2 Cup of old fashioned rolled oats, ground to a fine powder
+- 1/2 C of old fashioned rolled oats, ground to a fine powder

 - 1 T of chia seeds soaked in 2 or 3 tbsp. of water for 10 minutes

-- 1 Cup of mixed berries (fresh or frozen)
+- 1 C of mixed berries (fresh or frozen)

-- 1 tbsp. of honey or maple syrup (optional)
+- 1 T of honey or maple syrup (optional)

 - Handful of ice